shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/petgram.md

 }
 ```

-The `handleSubmit function` creates an object with the user input so that React can render it.
-Now, we need to display them on our page to do this add the following code under the section `Display Comments`:
+The `handleSubmit` function creates an object with the user input so that React can render it.
+Now, we need to display them on our page.
+To do this, add the following code under the section "Display Comments":

 ```javascript
 {